Art Platform S.E.A. Focus Brings Together 20 Galleries From Vietnam, Asia | Saigoneer

 "The art world is changing very quickly, like almost every corner of the world," she said.
 "I think it's very important for everybody in the art world to keep pace with what's happening outside, so I want the focus to be continuously moving.
 With this, it's a real baby step towards attracting attention to Southeast Asia and Southeast Asian artists and their practice.
 So hopefully by the end of this, though I don't know how many years we'll go on for, we will be on par with the major art fairs and festivals we see all over the place.
 That's my hope."

 While S.E.A.
 Focus 2020 has already come and gone, there is plenty more for art lovers in the city-state, as the Singapore Biennale is currently underway until March 22.
-Gillman Barracks is one of the locations for the biennale, with other prominent exhibitions at the Asian Civilizations Museum and the beautiful National Gallery.
+Gillman Barracks is one of the locations for the biennale, with other prominent exhibitions at the Asian Civilisations Museum and the beautiful National Gallery.

 The latter hosts works by two Vietnamese artists, Le Quang Ha and Ngoc Nau.
 Nau's 'Chapter 1: The Legend of Lieu Hanh' combines a print on canvas with an augmented reality app presented through two iPads to tell the story of spiritual and social life in northern Vietnam in the French colonial era.